MichalLytek/type-graphql/docs/middlewares.md

 ### Global middlewares

-However, for common middlewares like measuring resolving time or catching errors, it might be tedious work to place `@UseMiddleware(ResolveTime)` decorator on every field/resolver.
+However, for common middlewares like measuring resolving time or catching errors, it might be a tedious work to place `@UseMiddleware(ResolveTime)` decorator on every field/resolver.

-Hence why in TypeGraphQL you can also register a global middleware that will be called for each query, mutation, subscription and field resolver.
+Hence in TypeGraphQL you can also register a global middleware that will be called for each query, mutation, subscription and field resolver.
 To do this, you have to use `globalMiddlewares` property of `buildSchema` configuration object:

 ```ts
 const schema = await buildSchema({